mindkin/hourfleet/docs/howitworks.md

 - Fees - you can provide pricing and fees information
 - Documentation - A place you can provide additional documentation, like forms, etc.

 An example of the links in the Hourfleet web app can be seen in the footer section of the web app.
-It looks something like this:
+It looks something like this, depending on which links you enable:

 ![Page Links](images/Footer.png)

-All of the links in the list above (except the 'Home' link) can be optionally configured, and hidden if not configured.
+All of the links in the list above (except the 'Home' link) can be optionally enabled, or hidden if not required.
 See [You Configure](http://docs.hourfleet.com/youconfigure.html) for the technical details.

 > Note: The 'Home' link must always be defined.
 All other links are optional.